 An original 10" x 10" mixed media painting on a cradled wood panel, The Invisible Wings of Bees is part of a collection of work inspired by the poems of Miho Nonaka in her book The Museum of Small Bones.

 I used circles to emphasize the feeling of containment.
-In order to underscore the raw feelings in the poem, I utilized rough texture in contrast to the more finished illustrations.
-I attempted to convey visually what Dr. Nonaka did so well with words, the power of acutely observed invisible connections in an everyday moment.
+To underscore raw feelings I utilized heavy texture.
+I attempted to convey the power of acutely observed inner connections in an everyday moment.

 Like the poem, we observe and feel deeply but ultimately find the circumstances around us mysterious